CIA Tibetan program: 1958–1960

-The resistance movement did accomplish the job of bringing great cost and distraction to the Chinese government, much to the pleasure of the CIA.
-In 1959, the CIA estimated that the Chinese had around 60,000 troops in Tibet and needed 256 tons of supplies daily.
-Due to there only being 3 viable transport routes into Tibet, the CIA also estimated that if they could get the Chinese to double the needed supplies, then the existing infrastructure would not be able to keep up with supply without supplementary airlifts or construction to repair existing routes.
+The resistance movement did accomplish the job of bringing great cost and distraction to the Chinese government.
+CIA estimates in 1959 were that the Chinese had around 60,000 troops in Tibet and needed 256 tons of supplies daily.
+Due to there only being 3 viable transport routes into Tibet, the CIA also estimated that if they could get the Chinese to double the needed supplies, then the existing infrastructure would not be able to keep up with supplies without supplementary airlifts or construction to repair existing routes.
 The CIA estimated that even with these supplemental airlifts, it would cause substantial disruption in other air services and the Chinese could not expect to supply double its commitments long-term, which would further the American goal of disrupting the Chinese economic structure through clandestine operations in Tibet.
 The Lanzhou-Lhasa highway was the ideal logistical land supply route at 2,148 km long.
 The CIA took into consideration factors including road construction, width, grades, curves, bottlenecks, and road conditions impacted by weather when calculating the logistical capacity of the prospective Chinese roads.
 The CIA estimated China could support up to 90,000 troops in Tibet for a few months, but only 60,000 for an extended deployment.
 In order to support 90,000 troops in the region, China would have to use the Lan-chou-Lhasa highway to its capacity and would require around 7,000 supply trucks per month.
 However, such heavy usage of the road was estimated to have the potential to cause substantial damage.
 The CIA also considered how a build-up of Chinese troops would affect the railroads and determined that, although congestion could impose some burden on the supply chain, there would be no significant effect on the lines.
 However, if one of the lines failed due to a washout or other reason, supplies would have to be trucked into the staging areas, which the CIA determined would be a time-consuming operation.
 However, two to three trains per day to the staging areas would be able to provide enough supplies to sustain 180,000 troops in Tibet, making the trains a prime target for sabotage.
 Petroleum usage in Tibet was estimated at 2.7% of China's total availability, with a total usage of around 200,000 tons for the year.